 Tronox Incorporated and its affiliates in their Chapter 11 cases.

-Obtained IRS private letter rulings on novel category of qualifying REIT assets and tax treatment of bankruptcy trusts.
+Obtained IRS private letter rulings on tax treatment of two Australian superannuation pension trusts, novel category of qualifying REIT assets and tax treatment of bankruptcy trusts.

 $2.1 billion REIT formation in electricity and gas transmission and distribution industry.